-As I sit here and write about things to do in West Cork my mind goes back to that day when 8 of us headed out from the INEC in Killarney with guide extraordinaire Jessie McDonald to visit West Cork on our TBEX Pre-Bex Tour.
+As I sit here and write about things to do in West Cork my mind goes back to that day when 8 of us headed out from the INEC in Killarney with guide extraordinaire Jessie McDonald to visit West Cork on our TBEX Pre-Bex Tour (Travel Blogging Exchange).
 I remember thinking at that time could “Ireland get any better?”
 We had just completed a road trip from Dublin to Celbridge, Limerick, Ballingarry, Dingle, Killorglin, Kenmare to Killarney and we were blown away by the scenery, landscapes and traditional Irish villages and of course the Irish hospitality (and the Guinness!).
 With so many activities West Cork was going to be another Irish highlight.

-Well, West Cork, you exceeded our expectations!
+Well, West Cork Ireland, you exceeded our expectations!
 You see, Jessie our Guide is a West Cork lass, our coach driver Charlie from Kerry, and there seems to be a bit of rivalry between the 2 counties ‘which is more scenic’ and in turn a bit of fun rivalry rubbed off between the two of them during the day.
 Sorry, Charlie, we are siding with Jessie on this one!
 West Cork is definitely more scenic and we only saw a small part of it.
 Even the weather in Cork was perfect that day.

 We learnt about the Irish language.
 If you or I were to move to Ireland we would be called ‘blow ins’ – a person who was not born in the town, even if you had moved there 30 years ago you would still be called a ‘blow in’.

 Have you heard the expression ‘craic’, to us non-Irish it can be a little confusing?
 There is no exact English translation but as Jessie explained ‘having the craic’ means having fun.